SmingHub/Sming/Readme.md

 - OS = Operating System.
 - SDK = Software Development Kit.
 - n/a = The selected SDK is not available on that OS.
-- ** = non supported officially.
-Samples and library should compile and run but we recommend using version >= 3.0.0.
+- ** = not supported officially.
+Samples and library should compile and run but we recommend using version >= 3.0.1.

 ### Architecture: Host